 Advancements in Technology

 Small businesses are accelerating their adoption of public cloud services for business applications, computing resources, and development programs.
 Driving these growth rates are cloud benefits, reducing upfront investments in hardware and software.
-Businesses have accesses to application updates and new capabilities which in turn help them serve consumers better and contribute to market growth as an added value.
+Businesses have access to application updates and new capabilities which in turn help them serve consumers better and contribute to market growth as an added value.

-SMEs are also citing cloud-based analytics as a prime investment area, according to Xpandretail Indexing survey.
+SMEs are also citing cloud-based analytics as a prime investment area, according to the Xpandretail Indexing survey.
 The current mindset of retailers and the SME market environment is focusing more on analytics.
 This trend is beginning to strengthen in 2017, as more SMEs seek out analytic solutions which are easier to buy, manage and use to keep ahead of the market and their competitors – without breaking the bank.

 At this turning point for retail businesses, managers can efficiently identify where to build or rationalize their product portfolio to adapt to changing in-store space and localized needs, through more advanced merchandising and analytical platforms.